-After I’m up, my mornings go as follows…
+After we’re out of bed, my mornings go as follows…

-- Drink a bunch of water and go to the bathroom.
+- Drink a bunch of water (read more here).

 - Wet my hair with a spray bottle, towel dry it, and comb it.

-- Make my bed and get dressed while my hair dries and my face cream “soaks in”.
+- Make my bed and get dressed while my hair dries.

 After I’m physically dressed and ready, I head to my computer to cross off a few of my to-dos.

 - Send out any necessary emails or messages.

-- Respond to any blog comments and social media posts from the last 10 hours or so.
+- Respond to any blog comments and social media posts from the previous day.

-- Re-read my blog post for that day.
+- Re-read my blog post for that morning.

 - Look over my to-do list and get started on a shorter project if time allows.